 To fulfil their role, the Council’s 120 dedicated employees rely on a small, knowledgeable IT team, supported by Brennan IT.

-The Council’s IT team had made a conscious decision to focus on building its website in 2016 to a standard that truly represented its members.
+The Council’s IT team had made a conscious decision to focus on building its website to a standard that truly represented its members.
 In making this decision, it was acknowledged that some infrastructure needs would be set aside until the website project was completed.

 As a result, aging technology was impacting applications, and restricting the way that the Council’s staff worked.
 Users worked on ‘clunky’ laptops and desktops.
 The collaboration was limited, and mobile working almost impossible.
 The IT team was not seen in a positive light within the organisation.